 What is datacur8?

-datacur8 is a config-driven command-line tool that validates, exports, and tidies structured data files (JSON, YAML, and CSV) stored in a repository.
-It brings database-level data integrity to file-based datasets managed in git.
+datacur8 is a config-driven command-line tool that validates, exports, and tidies structured data files (JSON, YAML, and CSV) intended to live in a Git repository.
+It brings database-style integrity checks to file-based datasets, without forcing you to build a database app.

 Key Features